Lier007/house-prices-advanced-regression-techniques/README.md

 My solution
 ====================================================================================================================================
 1)Rapid ETL is conducted via softwares Trifacta and Python Orange Package can also be used.

-2)Assesment of missing values, outliers and transforming via Trifacta or Orange 3)Feature Engineering and Feature importance assessment report using Orange 4)Data preparation for Neural Network
+2)Assesment of missing values, outliers and transforming via Trifacta or Orange

+3)Feature Engineering and Feature importance assessment report using Orange

+4)Data preparation for Neural Network

-5)Selection of appropriate Non-Temporal Neural Network for the data •GFF = Generalized Feedforward
+5)Selection of appropriate Non-Temporal Neural Network for the data

+•GFF = Generalized Feedforward

 •LReg = Linear/Logistic Regression

 •MLP = Multi-layer Perceptron

 •MOD = Modular Network

 •PNN = Probabilistic Network

 •SVM = Support Vector Machine

-Number of Hidden Layers
-Tried with 1, 2
+Number of Hidden Layers:Tried with 1, 2

 Learning Algorithm

-This acronym represents the learning algorithm used on the backpropagation plane.The following methods were tried
+This acronym represents the learning algorithm used on the backpropagation plane.The following methods were tried  :

 •CG = Conjugant Gradient

 •LM = Levenberg-Marquardt

 •MOM_B = Momentum (Batch Learning)

 •MOM_O = Momentum (Online Learning)

 •RProp = Resilient Backpropagation

 The neural network parameter optimization used is PNN Smoothing (Beta).